joeldesante/Harvey/README.md

 # Harvey
 Harvey is a community managment Discord bot for the Old Dominion University Computer Science community.

+## ⚠️ Notice to new users ⚠️
+The default branch which this repository operates (`dev`) **is not stable**.
+If you are looking for the current stable build of Harvey please switch to the `master` branch or use the provided Harvey docker image hosted in our repository.

 ## Quick Start
 To get started with Harvey you first must decide how you intend on hosting him.